MiuLab/HNLG/README.md

 ## Setup

 ```
-# Get the E2ENLG dataset (from link below), and put it under data/E2ENLG/
+# Get the E2ENLG dataset (from the link below), and put it under data/E2ENLG/
 $ mkdir -p data/E2ENLG/
 # take conda for example, create a new environment
 $ conda create -n [your_env_name] python=3